Global transit system to boost India trade

 The United Nations has confirmed that the TIR Convention will enter into force in India in six months and IRU will begin work with Indian partners on training, development and outreach efforts to facilitate prompt implementation.

-Distributed by APO on behalf of International Road Transport Organisation (IRU).
+Distributed by APO Group on behalf of International Road Transport Organisation (IRU).

 Senior Manager, Media and Communications